Exclusive: China's Ant explores ways for Jack Ma to exit as Beijing piles pressure - sources

 Reuters could not reach Yunbo for comment.
 Ant did not provide a comment on behalf of Yunbo.

-(Reporting by Julie Zhu in Hong Kong and Cheng Leng in Beijing; Editing by Sumeet Chatterjee, Paritosh Bansal and Edward Tobin)
+(Reporting by Julie Zhu in Hong Kong and Cheng Leng in Beijing; additional reporting by Simon Jessop in London; Editing by Sumeet Chatterjee, Paritosh Bansal, Edward Tobin and Himani Sarkar)

 By Julie Zhu